maren7/NBXplorer/docs/API.md

         "value": 100000000
       }
     ],
-    "cryptoCode": "BTC"
+    "cryptoCode": "BRLB"
   }
 }
 ```

-If you want all transactions of all derivation schemes of BTC, send this to the WebSocket:
+If you want all transactions of all derivation schemes of BRLB, send this to the WebSocket:

 ```
 {
   "type": "subscribetransaction",
   "data": {
-    "cryptoCode": "BTC"
+    "cryptoCode": "BRLB"
   }
 }
 ```